pradeephubgit/appsignal-docs/source/nodejs/installation.html.md

 })
 ```

+!> Installing the AppSignal for Node.js integration builds a native extension.
+In order to compile it, macOS users will need to install the [Xcode Developer Tools](https://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/).
+Linux users will need the dependencies outlined [here](https://github.com/nodejs/node-gyp#installation). **Windows is not supported.**

 ## Uninstalling Appsignal for Node.js

 Uninstall AppSignal from your app by following the steps below.
 When these steps are completed your app will no longer send data to the AppSignal servers.